-The Meyers Road Extension Corridor Plan update process provides opportunities for public involvement in the legislative decision making process through the public hearing process, newspaper noticing, meetings with the Transportation Advisory Committee, Historic Review Board and Citizen Involvement Committee, affected agencies such as the School District, and work sessions with the Planning Commission and City Commission.
+The creation of the Meyers Road Extension Corridor Plan provided opportunities for public involvement in the Legislative decision making process through the public hearing process, newspaper noticing, meetings with the Transportation Advisory Committee, Historic Review Board and Citizen Involvement Committee, affected agencies such as the School District, and work sessions with the Planning Commission and City Commission.

-The public involvement and public comment process included: placing project information on the City's website, (3) meetings with the Caufield Neighborhood Association, (1) meeting with the Gaffney Lane Neighborhood Association, (2) meeting with the four private property owners that would be directly affected by the construction of the roadway, (1) meeting with Oregon City School District Board, (2) meetings with the Transportation Advisory Committee, (2) meetings with the Planning Commission, and (1) meeting with the City Commission.
-In addition, Oregon City convened a Meyers Road Extension Project Management Team (PMT) which included: participants from three Oregon City departments
+The public involvement and public comment process included: placing project information on the City's website, three meetings with the Caufield Neighborhood Association, one meeting with the Gaffney Lane Neighborhood Association, two meeting with the four private property owners that would be directly affected by the construction of the roadway, one meeting with Oregon City School District Board, two meetings with the Transportation Advisory Committee, two meetings with the Planning Commission, and two meetings with the City Commission.